zizhengpan/zizhengpan.github.io/_pages/about.md

 ## Education

-- Ph.D in Computer Science, Monash University, 2021 - Now.
+- Ph.D in Computer Science, Monash University, 2021 - 2024.
-- M.S. in Computer Science, The University of Adelaide, 2020.
+- M.S. in Computer Science, The University of Adelaide, 2018 - 2020.
-- B.E. in Software Engineering, Harbin Institute of Technology, Weihai, 2019.
+- B.E. in Software Engineering, Harbin Institute of Technology, Weihai, 2015 - 2019.